Partisan Disruptor FRT Review: The Best Forced Reset Trigger for 2026

 Installation Notes

 Installation is straightforward for standard AR-15 lowers.
-The cassette drops in, anti-walk pins secure it, and you're done.
-However, there are some important considerations:
+The cassette drops in, the included anti-walk pins secure it with a torx wrench (the only tool required), and you're done.
+We had ours installed in under five minutes.
+There are a few considerations worth noting:

 - →M16-cut lowers: The extra clearance in M16/auto sear pocket lowers can allow a critical internal screw to back out.
 Staking is recommended for these receivers.